fbgallet/roam-extension-live-ai-assistant/README.md

 #### Audio transcription command

-When a block contains audio, an **"Audio transcription"** command appears in the context menu.
+You can easily transcribe entire audio recordings (meetings, interviews, lectures, etc.): when a block contains audio, an **"Audio transcription"** command appears in the context menu.
 It transcribes audio using Gemini (if current model includes "gemini") or OpenAI/Groq Whisper (using default Voice transcription model defined in settings), then formats the output into proper paragraphs.
 Add custom instructions in the prompt field to customize transcription and eventually name speakers.

+**Supported audio formats:**

+- `{{[[audio]]: url}}` - Roam audio embed format
+- Direct audio file URLs - Supports .mp3, .wav, .aiff, .aac, .ogg, .flac, .m4a extensions

 ### Audio analysis

 ⚠️ Currently audio analysis is only available with **Google Gemini models**

 You can analyze audio files directly in your prompts by including audio URLs or using Roam's audio embed format.
 Simply insert an audio file in your prompt or context and the AI will transcribe and/or analyze its content (if the audio is in the context, you have to use "audio" keyword in your prompt to activate audio analysis).

-**Supported audio formats:**

-- `{{[[audio]]: url}}` - Roam audio embed format
-- Direct audio file URLs - Supports .mp3, .wav, .aiff, .aac, .ogg, .flac, .m4a extensions
+So you can extract specific information from audio content, analyze audio within a specific time range, generate summaries or insights...

 **Audio segment analysis:**
 You can analyze specific segments of audio files by adding time markers in your prompt (using `start:` or `from:` and/or `end:` or `to:`, and `s` or `m:ss` time format):